getgud-io/cpp-getgud-sdk/README.md

 GetGudSdk::Init();
 ```

-This will load default Config and set up SDK for working.
-Note that in order
-to customize how SDK works you will need to use your own `config.json` file.
+This will load the default Config and set up SDK for working.
+Note that to customize how SDK works you will need to use your own `config.json` file.

-Next you need to start a Game, you can do it like this:
+Next, you need to start a Game, you can do it like this:

 ```cpp
 std::string gameGuid = GetGudSdk::StartGame(